 - Hydrogen Peroxide 1.5% w/v, Sorbitol 70% w/w (Non-Crystallising), Ethanol 96% v/v, Poloxamer 338, Polysorbate 20, Methyl Salicylate, Levo-Menthol, Sodium Saccharin, Brilliant Blue FCF (E133) and Purified Water

 - How often should I rinse?

 - It is advised to rinse no more than 3 times a day for a period no greater than 7 days.
-For best effects use some time after having cleaned your teeth to avoid undoing the work of the toothpaste.
+For best effects use after eating and avoid use within half an hour of brushing.

 - Does it actually work?

 - Yes i do believe so.
 I felt and saw benefits as a results of using this.
 Individual conditions and circumstances will come into play.
 Greater research sees few criticisms of this mouthwash.

 - I did not find it to do so.
 If you should gain additional sensitivity or side effects as a result of using it, stop doing so and consult a dentist.

 - A 300ml bottle will last 30 uses of 10ml dosages or up to 10 days.

 - Can it prevent “morning breath”?

 - Colgate Peroxyl has not been designed to eliminate this but if used last thing at night you may find some benefit to the freshness of your breath come morning.

 - From what age can Colgate Peroxyl be first used?

 - 12 years old is the advised age without supervision from an adult.
 Children aged 6-12 can use with adult supervision.